saintsal/supershadowy/index.md

     * Anyone can schedule a super shadowy meet
     * Nobody is in charge
     * There are no official communication channels
-    * Members invite members individually.
+    * Members invite members individually

     ## MEET FORMAT